 10-Year Rule: The building is eligible for acquisition credit so long as the existing building was not placed-in-service during the 10-year period preceding the acquisition.
 A building is considered placed-inservice under §42 upon its first use and upon a change in ownership interests.
 The exceptions include placements in service in connection with: (1) carry-over basis transactions, in which the transferee determines his basis in whole or in part from the transferor's basis, (2) certain transfers from decedents, (3) certain nonprofit or governmental agencies, (4) foreclosures, and (5) technical partnership terminations.
-Refer to 26 U.S. Code §42(d)(2)(D)(ii).
+Refer to 26 U.S. Code §42(d)(2).

-20/50 Set-aside: 20% or more of the residential units must be rented to households with an aggregate gross income of 50% or less of the AMGI adjusted for household size.
+20/50 Set-aside: One of three Minimum Set-asides (20/50, 40/60 or Average Income), 20/50 Set-aside means 20% or more of the residential units must be rented to households with an aggregate gross income of 50% or less of the AMGI adjusted for household size.